apache/flink/docs/content/docs/connectors/datastream/filesystem.md

 ```
 #### SimpleStreamFormat Abstract Class

-A simple version of `StreamFormat` for indivisible formats.
+A simple version of `StreamFormat` for indivisible formats that are not splittable.
 Custom reads of Array or File can be done by implementing `SimpleStreamFormat`:

 ##### ArrayReader Format